John Jett

 John Jett (born November 11, 1968) is an American former professional football player who was a punter in the National Football League (NFL) for the Dallas Cowboys and the Detroit Lions.
 He played college football for East Carolina University.
 Jett won two Super Bowl rings with the Cowboys in Super Bowl XXVIII and Super Bowl XXX.

-Early years
+Early life

 Jett attended Northumberland High School where he played football and baseball, receiving All-State honors as a pitcher and outfielder.

 Although Jett came to East Carolina University as an unrecruited walk-on athlete, he became a 4-year starter at Punter.
 He graduated after recording two of the three best single season averages in school history, setting the records for career punting average (40.0) and yards-per-punt average in a season (42.2).

 In 2007, he was inducted into the East Carolina Athletics Hall of Fame.

 Professional career

 Minnesota Vikings

 Jett was signed as an undrafted free agent by the Minnesota Vikings in 1992 and was released before the start of the season.